-For those same reasons, it's such a great workhorse, it's not the most agile blade, and while not bad at chiffonades or julienning, it didn't perform as well as knives with thinner and lighter blades.
+For the same reasons, it's such a great workhorse, it's not the most agile blade.
+While not bad at chiffonades or julienning, it didn't perform as well as knives with thinner and lighter blades.
 If you are a fan of euro-style chef's knives, you'll feel right at home with the comforting weight of this blade in your hand.

 The Global Santoku has a little bit of everything and is a great all-purpose knife for smaller-handed cooks who don't want an eight-inch blade or a long handle with a slight rocker.
 Forged from a single piece of stainless steel, this knife comes with a razor-sharp factory edge.
 This knife received high marks in slicing, dicing, mincing, and all the other delicate work we asked of it.

-If you're unsure if Santoku style knives are for you, this Victorinox Santoku is a great way to dip your toes in the water without a big financial commitment.
-With a thin and sharp blade, it was an excellent slicer and good knife to learn Santoku style knifework with.
+If you're unsure if Santoku style knives are for you, this Victorinox Santoku is a great way to try one of these knives without a big financial commitment.
+With a thin and sharp blade, it was an excellent slicer and a good knife to learn Santoku style knife work with.

 All in all, the knife performed decently well in most metrics but had the worst hand feel of any of the knives we tried.
-The lightweight and plastic handle simply makes it feel cheap.
-Whether you're on a tight budget or want a decent knife, you can throw in with your car camping gear and forget about; this is a great little knife, but it just isn't of the same quality as the others we tested.
+The lightweight and plastic handle simply feels cheap.
+Whether you're on a tight budget or want a decent knife, you can throw in with your car camping gear and forget about; this is a decent little knife, but it just isn't of the same quality as the others on our list.

 Why You Should Trust Us

 We put each one through a series of identical tests that showed us how well they sliced, julienned, diced, chopped, minced, and chiffonaded.
 We also analyzed the sharpness of their factory edge and the overall hand feel.
 Rather than simply rotating each knife into our daily cooking routines, our systemized testing made sure we could directly compare each knife's functionality for specific tasks.
 This ensures a comprehensive look at each product that isn't just based on our gut feelings after a one-off trial.

 Analysis and Test Results